Jordanelle Reservoir, Utah, USA

 - Statistics / Weather / Helpful Links

 Looking for Jordanelle Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Jordanelle Reservoir is one of the newest reservoirs in Utah.
 The Jordanelle Dam was constructed on the Provo River by the Bureau of Reclamation in 1992, and the reservoir filled to capacity in 1995.
 Its construction caused a few headaches – highway US 40 had to be moved, and two towns were flooded.
 Both Hailstone and Keetley, Utah were completely submerged by the construction of the Jordanelle Dam.
 The reservoir’s benefits include water for irrigation, municipal, and industrial use, public recreation, fish and wildlife preservation, and flood control.